 My father, Tom, was their youngest son.
 He was half a generation younger than his three older brothers and his older sister.
 He rose through the ranks to Major (acting Lieutenant Colonel) in the Second World War, after which he became a Town and Country Planning Officer.
 He then ran a business as a Planning and Civil Engineering Consultant and Expert Witness until his retirement.
 He died in 2003.

 I had a lot of formative contact with my maternal grandparents, during which they would relate to me stories about their past.
 Consequently, I am able to probe a little further back on my mother's side.

-I can faintly remember my maternal grandmother telling me that her ancestors came from a small town on the East coast of Ireland called Malahide.
-They migrated to England, where she was born.
+I have a faint memory of my maternal grandmother telling me that her ancestors came from a small town called Malahide on the East coast of Ireland.
+They had migrated to England where she was born.
 Her maiden name was Ethel Downs.
 My maternal grandmother's father was a butcher, as was his father before him.
 My mother passed on to my sister what her mother told her about riding a horse drawn vehicle with her father delivering meat to the "big houses".
 I remember my maternal grandmother as an immensely kind and caring lady with eyes of electric blue.
-She died when I was 15 years old.
+She died when I was 15.

 The ancestors of my maternal grandfather's father came from Pembrokeshire in Wales.
 My maternal grandfather's surname was Bown.
 This, I am led to believe, is a derivative of the name "ap Owen", where "ap" in Welsh would be analogous to "O'Owen" in Irish names and "MacOwen" in Scottish names.
 It simply means "of".
 Gradual changes in pronunciation apparently took it to "ab Owen" and then to "Bowen" and finally to "Bown" (pronounced with a Welsh accent).